Tomev/qcflow/docs/source/llms/transformers/guide/index.rst

 \**** The mask syntax for the model that you've chosen is going to be specific to that model's implementation.
 Some are '[MASK]', while others are '<mask>'.
 Verify the expected syntax to avoid failed inference requests.

-\***** If using `pyfunc` in MLflow Model Serving for realtime inference, the raw audio in bytes format must be base64 encoded prior to submitting to the endpoint.
+\***** If using `pyfunc` in QCFlow Model Serving for realtime inference, the raw audio in bytes format must be base64 encoded prior to submitting to the endpoint.
 String inputs will be interpreted as uri locations.

 Example of loading a transformers model as a python function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the below example, a simple pre-trained model is used within a pipeline.
-After logging to MLflow, the pipeline is loaded as a ``pyfunc`` and used to generate a response from a passed-in list of strings.
+After logging to QCFlow, the pipeline is loaded as a ``pyfunc`` and used to generate a response from a passed-in list of strings.

 .. code-block:: python

-    import mlflow
+    import qcflow
     import transformers

     # Read a pre-trained conversation pipeline from HuggingFace hub
     conversational_pipeline = transformers.pipeline(model="microsoft/DialoGPT-medium")

     # Define the signature
-    signature = mlflow.models.infer_signature(
+    signature = qcflow.models.infer_signature(
         "Hi there, chatbot!",
-        mlflow.transformers.generate_signature_output(
+        qcflow.transformers.generate_signature_output(
             conversational_pipeline, "Hi there, chatbot!"
         ),
     )

     # Log the pipeline
-    with mlflow.start_run():
+    with qcflow.start_run():
-        model_info = mlflow.transformers.log_model(
+        model_info = qcflow.transformers.log_model(
             transformers_model=conversational_pipeline,
             artifact_path="chatbot",
             task="conversational",